||Harry Williams...About me|

 * Sedimentation on Coastal Marshes

-* Paleotempestology (study of ancient storms) in Texas, Louisiana and Thailand
+* Paleotempestology (study of ancient storms) in Texas, Louisiana, Thailand, South Korea and Vietnam.

-* Tropical Cyclone Variability in Thailand in Response to Holocene Climate Changes
+* Tropical Cyclone Variability in the Western North Pacific in Response to Holocene Climate Changes

 (For more details about my research, see my Research Page)